 Once you’ve mastered the plugin, the fun part really begins.
 Now you can begin expanding your transition collection, introducing new animations, speeds and art styles.
 Not sure where to start?
 Visit our Stream Store to shop premium stingers, including 10 FREE designs you can upload to your OBS today.

 Or, if you want to build your own custom transitions, check out our Stinger Transition Maker.
 You can upload your brand logo and colors, then choose from our library of available animations.
 In a matter of minutes you’ll be making custom stingers for free – or at a tiny fraction of the cost of custom design.
-Seriously, give it a go; there’s a reason it’s our most popular tool of 2020.
+Seriously, give it a go; there’s a reason it was our most popular tool of 2020.

 All that’s left is to get started.
 What are you waiting for?
 Go unleash transition mayhem.